Are You a Victim of Stalking?

 Collect evidence.
 But only when it’s safe and in accordance to state law.
 In Virginia, evidence could include taped phone conversations, photographs of your stalker in action, mail or other pieces of evidence left on your car, at your house, etc. Put evidence in a plastic bag and give it to your police investigator or keep it in a safe place.

 Document everything.
 Use an Incident Log to record information such as witnesses’ names, exact dates, times, & locations, and what the stalker was doing, saying, wearing, etc. If a police report was filed, list the case number on the log as well.

 Notify both law enforcement and your local domestic violence program.
 If you live in Alexandria, call the Police Department’s Domestic Violence Unit at 703.706.3974 and the Alexandria Domestic Violence Program at 703.
 746.4911.
 In cases of stranger stalking, please contact the police and the Alexandria Victim-Witness Assistance Program at 703.746.4100.
-If you live outside the City of Alexandria, please refer to our resources page for help in your area.
+If you live outside the City of Alexandria, please refer to resources for help in your area.